4 NLP libraries that are awesome

-Sometimes you need to extract particular information to discover business insights.
+Sometimes you need to extract specific information to discover business insights.
 GenSim is the perfect tool for such things.

 We mainly use Gensim for finding similarities in text documents and topic modelling.
-It’s a great library for identifying similarity between two documents through vector space modelling and topic modelling.
+It’s an excellent library for identifying similarities between two documents through vector space and topic modelling.
 It sees the content of the documents as sequences of vectors and clusters.
 And then, GenSim classifies them.
-It provides a beautiful visualization of the topics when combined with python library Pyldavis.
+It provides a beautiful visualization of the topics combined with the python library Pyldavis.

-It also has incredible memory usage optimization and processing speed.
+It also has excellent memory usage optimization and processing speed.
 That’s why it can handle large amounts of text data.